Trial of Jian Ghomeshi: 2017 onwards 2022

 In 2018, the federal government of Canada passed rape shield legislation limiting the extent to which past behaviour could be used against witnesses at sexual assault trials.
-The changes were the result of recommendations from a 2012 report from Senate of Canada, although they not implemented until after Ghomeshi's trial.
+The changes were the result of recommendations from a 2012 report from Senate of Canada, although they were not implemented until after Ghomeshi's trial.
 Following appeals about the new rules lodged in two court cases in Ontario and British Columbia, the Supreme Court of Canada held in 2022 that the rules were fair.
 The legal changes were described in the Globe and Mail newspaper as the Ghomeshi amendments.